Treatments and Procedures

-Oral and maxillofacial surgery requires at least four (4) additional years of hospital-based surgical and anesthesia training after graduation from dental school.
-Pacific Coast Oral Surgery manages a wide variety of problems relating to the mouth, teeth and facial regions in both an office setting and a hospital environment.
+Oral and maxillofacial surgery requires four (4) to six (6) additional years of hospital-based surgical and anesthesia training after graduation from dental school.
+Pacific Coast Oral Maxillofacial Solutions manages a wide variety of problems relating to the mouth, teeth and facial regions in both an office setting and a hospital environment.

-Dr. Aidelbaum has received extensive training in anesthesia administration, including local anesthesia, nitrous oxide, intravenous sedation and general anesthesia, all of which he may appropriately, competently and safely administer in the oral and maxillofacial surgery office to meet the unique requirements of the patient and the procedure.
+Both Dr. Aidelbaum and Dr. Chen have received extensive training in anesthesia administration, including local anesthesia, nitrous oxide, intravenous sedation and general anesthesia, all of which he may appropriately, competently and safely administer in the oral and maxillofacial surgery office to meet the unique requirements of the patient and the procedure.
 Office-based surgery is often the most efficient and cost effective way to perform many procedures while maintaining maximum patient comfort and safety.
 Oral and maxillofacial surgeons are trained to perform the following treatments and procedures: